Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system: Experimental setup

+To quantify the efficacy of our novel method we outline a reference setup for a synchronised Lorenz '63 framework similar to those described in \cite{Yang2006, lyu2018adjoint}.
+We expand the Lorenz '63 model (Eq.~\ref{eq:lor63}) by adding synchronisation terms which then reads:

-The synchronisation constant is the only difference from the adjoint of Eq.~(\ref{eq:TLM}).
-The significance of this change will be shown in Section~\ref{sec:Results}, as $\alpha$ has a critical role in the precision with which parameters can be estimated, due to its influence on both the cost function and its gradient.
-There are seven possible combinations of the three state variables which can be synchronised.
-The effect of each of the possible choices on the root mean squared error (RMSE) between the \textit{true} and adjoint systems is shown in Fig.~\ref{fig:variable_comparison} by varying the synchronisation constant $\alpha$ from 0 to 30.
+Here $\alpha$ is the synchronisation coefficient and $\vec{x}_o = (x_{o}, y_{o}, z_{o})$ are the pseudo-observations generated from the true model.
+We set the initial parameter values of this model at the start of the optimisation as the true system values plus a $10\%$-error.
+This gives $\sigma_a=11$, $\rho_a=30.8$, and $\beta_a=44/15$ which will act as our initial values for the parametric fit.
+The initial conditions will remain unchanged compared to the true model as our interests are exclusively in climatic parameter estimation.
+Synchronisation will occur at every time step in all our setups and its coefficient will also be present in the adjoint equations.
+The significance of this will be discussed in Section~\ref{sec:Results}, as $\alpha$ has a critical role in the precision and accuracy to which parameters can be estimated, due to its influence on both the cost function and its gradient.
+For each state variable in Eq.~\ref{eq:synchronised} a synchronisation term is included.
+There are seven possible combinations of these state variables which can be synchronised.
+The effect of each of the possible choices on the root mean squared error (RMSE) between the true and adjoint systems by varying the synchronisation constant $\alpha$ from 0 to 30 is shown in Fig.~\ref{fig:variable_comparison}.
+Noise was added (with zero mean and $\sqrt{2}$ standard deviation) to the true when constructing the pseudo-observations.
 The figure demonstrates that synchronising the $z$-component is ineffective at reducing the RMSE~\citep{Yang2006}.
 In contrast, synchronising both $x$ and $y$ prove effective, with $y$ leading the lowest RMSE values of the single variable for all values of $\alpha$.
 Synchronising $xyz$ and $xy$ achieve the most effective reduction in RMSE for the lowest value of $\alpha$.
-It can be seen that synchronising $z$ can lead to model instability.
-Thus, we choose to only synchronise $x$ and $y$ in the following, as seen in Eq. \ref{eq:synchronised}, to achieve more stable results with negligible precision loss.
+It can be seen in the figure that synchronising $z$ can lead to model instability.
+Thus, we choose to only synchronise $x$ and $y$ in the following research to achieve more stable and accurate results with negligible precision loss.